iscc/iscc-specs/docs/specification.md

 ### Base58-ISCC Encoding

 The ISCC uses a custom per-component data encoding that is based on the [zbase62](https://github.com/simplegeo/zbase62) encoding by [Zooko Wilcox-O'Hearn](https://en.wikipedia.org/wiki/Zooko_Wilcox-O%27Hearn).
 The encoding does not require padding and will allways yield codes of 13 characters length for our 72-bit component digests.
 The fixed-length encoding allows us to easily decode a fully qualified ISCC-Code without having to rely on a hypen as separator.
+Colliding body segments of the digest are preserved by encoding the header and body separately.
 The symbol table also minimizes transcription and OCR errors by omitting the easily confused characters `'O', '0', 'I', 'l'`.

 #### encode_component(digest)